-If you currently have your Illinois real estate broker license (which is called typically called salesperson or agent’s license in most other states), you know the benefits of working in this flexible and highly lucrative industry.
+If you currently have your Illinois real estate broker license, you know the benefits of being a salesperson in the flexible and highly lucrative real estate industry.
 You probably also know that by becoming a managing broker, you’ll have even more ways to earn money and advance your career.

 If you’d like to recruit and manage a team of real estate brokers while also assisting your own clients, keep reading.
-We shared how to become a real estate broker in Illinois and now, we’ll walk you through the process of becoming a managing broker.
+We’ll walk you through the process of becoming a managing broker.
 Let’s get started!

-What Are the Illinois Real Estate Managing Broker License Requirements?
+What Are the Managing Broker License Requirements in Illinois?

-If you can meet these minimum qualifications, it’s time to learn how to become a real estate managing broker in Illinois.
-We’ll recommend an online real estate school and answer common questions about the process, the role, and if it’s worth doing.
+If you meet these minimum qualifications, it’s time to learn how to become a managing broker in Illinois.
+We’ll recommend an online real estate school and answer common questions about the process, the role, and whether or not it’s worth doing.

-How Much Does It Cost to Get a Real Estate Broker License in Illinois?
+How to Get a Managing Broker License in Illinois

 There are three basic steps to earn your real estate managing broker license in Illinois: education, exam, and application.
 Here’s the skinny on each of the steps.

-1. Complete a 45-Hour Illinois Real Estate Broker License Course
+1. Complete a 45-hour Illinois Real Estate Managing Broker License Course

-Cost: As low as $200 with Real Estate Express
+- Cost: As low as $200 with Colibri Real Estate

-If you’re currently licensed as a beginning broker in Illinois, you only have to take 45 hours of additional class hours to be eligible to apply for your managing broker license.
-The classes are divided into two sections:
+If you’re currently licensed and have been a beginning broker in Illinois for two of the past three years, you only have to take 45 hours of additional class time to be eligible to apply for your managing broker license.
+The state divides the course into two sections:

 Depending on how much time you can carve out of your schedule, you might be able to complete these classes in one to two weeks.
-Please note that the 15-hour course is interactive, which means it needs to be taken in person or live online.
-The courses need to be completed by a real estate school approved by the Illinois Department of Financial and Professional Regulation.
+Please note that the 15-hour course is interactive, which means you need to take it in person or live online.
+Also, you need to choose a real estate school that’s been approved by the Illinois Department of Financial and Professional Regulation.

 2. Pass the Illinois Managing Broker Exam

-After successfully completing the 45 hours of real estate classes, you’ll be eligible to take the managing broker exam for the State of Illinois.
+After successfully completing the 45 hours of real estate classes, you’ll be eligible to take the managing broker exam.
 The easiest way to schedule your exam is to visit the PSI testing website.
-PSI is the testing company that oversees the Illinois Managing Broker Exam.
+PSI is the testing company that oversees the Illinois managing broker exam.

 There are 31 PSI testing sites in Illinois, located in the following cities: